 Ursula Busse, PhD, MBA

 - Global Head of Quality Intelligence & External Affairs

 - Novartis, Switzerland

 Ursula currently holds a global position as Head of Quality Intelligence in Group Quality External Engagement at Novartis.
-She drives the Novartis external engagement strategy in quality, technical and regulatory topics and leads global GxP regulatory intelligence.
+She drives the Novartis external engagement strategy for Quality and leads global GxP regulatory intelligence.
 Prior to her current role, Ursula held leadership roles in CMC Regulatory Affairs for biologics and Biopharmaceutical Operations.
 Before joining Novartis in 2006, she worked for startup biotechnology companies in Canada for 10 years, in R&D, Quality Assurance and CMC Regulatory Affairs.
 Ursula holds a Master’s degree in Biology from Tübingen University (Germany) and a PhD in Cellular and Molecular Biology from Laval University (Canada), coupled with an MBA she earned with honors.

 Sabine Kopp, PhD

 - World Health Organization (WHO), Switzerland